2025 Cincinnati Bengals season

-The 2025 season is the Cincinnati Bengals' 56th in the National Football League (NFL), their 58th overall, their 26th playing their home games at Paycor Stadium, and their seventh under head coach Zac Taylor.
-The Bengals will attempt to improve on their 9–8 record from the last two seasons and make the playoffs after a two–year absence.
-The Bengals will play on Thanksgiving for the first time since 2010.
+The 2025 season was the Cincinnati Bengals' 56th in the National Football League (NFL), their 58th overall, their 26th playing their home games at Paycor Stadium, and their seventh under head coach Zac Taylor.
+The Bengals failed to improve on their 9–8 record from the last two seasons following a Week 12 loss to the eventual AFC champion New England Patriots, and instead went 6–11 for their worst season since 2020.
+Like the previous year, their defense is ranked last at 32nd in most statistical categories.
+They also missed the playoffs for the third straight year after a week 15 shutout loss to their division rival Baltimore Ravens.
+The Bengals played on Thanksgiving for the first time since 2010.